 return to your sport right away, a doctor or physical therapist might have suggestions

 and advice on what you can do to stay fit.
 Always check with your doctor

 before trying any activity following an injury.

-A rehabilitation program also
+A rehabilitation program

-of your treatment program it might include exercise, manual therapy from a physical
+part of your treatment program it might include exercise, manual therapy from a physical

 therapist, and ultrasound or other technology to help relieve pain and promote